ClickCease

 Trucking Accidents

-Respondeat superior claims are not always straightforward.
+Respondent superior claims are not always straightforward.
 You must prove the accident happened in the scope of the truck driver’s employment.
 For example, if the truck driver was using the truck for personal reasons when they caused the accident, the trucking company can challenge its liability.

 Always seek help from an experienced lawyer to discuss your claim options under Texas law.